semaki2000/PyTeRor/README.md

 -> pytest requires all parameters to either be in parametrize, or be a fixture.

 TODO:
-0. Nicad sees None as a name, not a literal.

 1. Currently we refactor into the 'first occurence' (whatever nicad gives us first.).
-Can cause problem with undefined variables
+Can cause problem with undefined variables.
+Better idea to refactor into last occuring clone?

 2. when -m/--mark flag is used, add custom mark to pytest.ini file.
 (How to find pytest.ini file?)
 Only do this if we want to keep -m

-3. Find out what to do with """ comment in top of test.
-We have it saved in Clone object if it exists... add it back?
+3. Docstring: Add docstrings back into top of function body, prepend which test the docstring is from.
+All should still be in one string.
+Ex:
+"""test_name:
+DOCSTRING CONTENT OF TEST_NAME
+   test_name2:
+DOCSTRING CONTENT OF TEST_NAME2
+"""

 4. "#different argnames should be handled elsewhere, as it should lead to the creation of a NodeDifference object".
 Investigate...
 Doesnt sound right.

-5. We want to use a modified version of nicad6's type2 config.
-How do we do this.
-When running nicad, for config option it only takes config files that exist in its config/ subfolder.
-Supplying an external config file doesn't seem to be an option.

-6. Remove redundant parameters from funcdef:
+5. Remove redundant parameters from funcdef:
 ```python
 def func1(a, b):
     return a